-- Compliance with our legal, regulatory, funding, and corporate governance obligations and good practice - Gathering information as part of investigations by regulatory bodies or in connection with legal proceedings or requests - Ensuring business policies are adhered to (such as policies covering email and internet use for both staff and students) - Operational reasons, such as enrolments of students, attendance marks on a register, images on CCTV, financial payments, exam marks, performance records, and protected characteristics. - Checking references, ensuring safe working practices, monitoring, and managing staff access to systems and facilities and staff absences, administration, and assessments - Monitoring staff conduct, disciplinary matters - Marketing our activity sharing student and staff success stories.
+- Compliance with our legal, regulatory, funding, quality assurance and corporate governance obligations and good practice - Gathering information as part of investigations by regulatory bodies or in connection with legal proceedings or requests - Ensuring business policies are adhered to (such as policies covering email and internet use for both staff and learners) - Operational reasons, such as enrolments of learners, attendance marks on a register, images on CCTV, financial payments, exam marks, performance records, and protected characteristics. - Checking references, financial security including anti- fraud checks, DBS checks, ensuring safe working practices, monitoring, and managing staff access to systems and facilities and staff absences, administration, and assessments - Monitoring staff conduct, disciplinary matters - Marketing our activity sharing learner and staff success stories.